Medialog

 Little Nightmares III & REANIMAL

-16/10/2025
+16/10/2025 finished

 I didn't hate Little Nightmares III but it was a bit of a dissapointing buggy mess, hopefully the future content does it favors but as a fan you shouldn't have to wait for a DLC's in order to get a nice, better and/or full experience.
 The REANIMAL demo was pretty exciting and deserved of the hype that Supermassive games sadly couldn't fulfill.
-I wrote my full thoughs on my blog.
+I wrote my full thoughs on my journal.

 No, I'm not a Human

-27/09/2025
+27/09/2025 finished

 I had my doubts about this one at first because some of the faces are obviously heavily inspired by other sources (like the pale visitor who's face model is clearly inspired on that one Judge Holden art), so I thought it was just another analog horror slop, but a friend gifted it to me and have to say, I was pleasantly surprised!